ncsa/Delta_doc/docs/source/user_guide/ood/index.rst

 Interactive Apps
 ------------------

-Instructions on how to start the currenlty supported OOD interactive apps on Delta.
+Instructions on how to start the supported OOD interactive apps on Delta.

 .. toctree::
    :maxdepth: 1